Topograph

 Overview

-Luxembour position as a leading investment fund domicile means the register contains an unusually high proportion of holding companies, investment vehicles (SICAVs, SIFs, RAIFs), and special purpose entities alongside traditional operating businesses.
+Luxembourg's position as a leading investment fund domicile means the RCS contains an unusually high proportion of holding companies, investment vehicles (SICAVs, SIFs, RAIFs), and special-purpose entities alongside traditional operating businesses.
+Cross-border KYB workflows often pair Luxembourg with neighbouring Germany, Belgium, and the Netherlands.

-For KYB professionals, Luxembourg offers rich company data with access to most documents.
-However, beneficial ownership information is restricted to authorised parties following the ECJ's November 2022 ruling.
+For KYB and AML professionals, Luxembourg is rich and accessible for company data and corporate documents.
+Beneficial-ownership information is restricted to authorised parties following the European Court of Justice's November 2022 ruling.

 Official Registers